If you or someone you know is experiencing or is at risk of experiencing homelessness, call: 801-990-9999.

 According to the most comprehensive research we have available on encampments, a study completed by HUD in late 2018, unsheltered people form encampments for a variety of reasons but the most common are:

-They are looking for a sense of autonomy and privacy that they don’t think they can get in shelter.
+- They are looking for a sense of autonomy and privacy they don’t think they can get in shelter.

 Why not just let people camp?

-Understanding the need for both neighborhood safety and help for vulnerable people, the City takes a service-first approach and tries to resolve homeless encampments via homeless outreach before making people move.
+Understanding the need for both neighborhood safety and help for vulnerable people, the City provides targeted support to encampments, emphasizing emergency shelter and receiving center and treatment access.

 What are the roles of the City, County, and State in response to unsheltered encampments?

-The Salt Lake County Health Department is charged with protecting public health, and enforces environmental health regulations with regard to on-street camping.
+The Salt Lake County Health Department enforces environmental health regulations with regard to on-street camping.
 Usually, what this looks like is a procedure called a camp abatement, and it requires people to pick up camp and move while all environmental risk factors associated with that camp are removed.
 This can be human waste, discarded needles, or wet or soiled belongings, as well as abandoned belongings.

 What research and resources guide actions on this topic?